 Virgin-branded airlines have a remarkable safety record, with decades of accident-free travel between three carriers across many continents.
 Both Virgin Atlantic and Virgin Australia rank in the top 20 safest airlines in the world according to website AirlineRatings.com.

 Flying since 1974

-British Airways has only had one fatal accident while operating in its current form - the mid-air collision of its Trident 3B with the aircraft of a Slovenian airline in the skies above the Croatian city of Zagreb.
-However, in 1985, under the moniker of BA’s British Airtours subsidiary, a 737 rejected take off at Manchester Airport because of an engine failure, sparking a fire that spread through the cabin killing 53 of the 131 passengers and two of the six crew members.
+British Airways has only had one fatal accident while operating in its current form: the mid-air collision of its Trident 3B with the aircraft of a Slovenian airline in the skies above the Croatian city of Zagreb.
+However, in 1985, under the moniker of BA’s British Airtours subsidiary, a 737 crashed after taking off from Manchester Airport because of an engine failure, sparking a fire that spread through the cabin killing 53 of the 131 passengers and two of the six crew members.

-Since 1985, BA has never had a fatal accident, the closest call coming in 2008, when First Office John Coward earned his place in the aviation Hall of Fame for landing a plane without any power.
+Since 1985, BA has never had a fatal accident, the closest call coming in 2008, when First Officer John Coward earned his place in the aviation Hall of Fame by landing a plane without any power.
 Read the full story here.

 Flying since 1985

-The Dubai-based airline, now operating more than 3,600 flights a week, has never had a fatal accident in its history, and only suffered one hull loss - destruction of an aircraft - when a Boeing 777 crash-landed at Dubai International after a failed aborted landing.
+The Dubai-based airline, now operating more than 3,600 flights a week, has never had a fatal accident, and only suffered one hull loss (the write-off of an aircraft), when a Boeing 777 crash-landed at Dubai International.
 The plane caught fire and exploded on the runway after the majority of passengers had evacuated.
 However, a firefighter was killed in the blaze.

 Flying since 2003

 Another Middle Eastern carrier with an impeccable safety record, its only incident being a rather bizarre situation in which an aircraft undergoing ground testing at Toulouse Airport in France accelerated to 35mph before hitting a concrete wall, injuring nine people on board, four seriously.